 She is the recipient of 21 Honorary Doctorate Degrees and received many local, national and international awards for her business and leadership contributions as well as her creative initiatives for children, including the Buckley Orator Award, the Warren Bennis Award for Outstanding Leadership, the National Public Citizen of the Year and the Others Award, the highest civilian award presented by the Salvation Army.

-Karen Kaplan is President and CEO of Hill Holliday, the 14th largest advertising agency in the US.
+Karen Kaplan is Chairman and CEO of Hill Holliday, the 14th largest advertising agency in the US.
 Ms. Kaplan joined the firm in 1982 as receptionist.
 Today, she is a driving force behind Hill Holliday’s growth to more than $1 billion in annual billings.
 Her firm’s impressive list of premier clients includes Bank of America, Cadillac, Capella University, Cigna, Chili’s, Dunkin’ Donuts, Harvard Pilgrim Health Care, Johnson & Johnson, John Hancock, Liberty Mutual, Major League Baseball, Merrell, Merrill Lynch, Novartis, (RED), Smucker’s, Staples, Supercuts, TJX, Verizon Wireless and Vh1.

 In recognition of her career achievements, Karen was recently honored by Business Insider as one of the 30 Most Powerful Women In Advertising, by Advertising Age as one of the 100 Most Influential Women in Advertising, and was previously selected by the publication as one of its “Women to Watch.”